kcirekcom/design-portfolio/README.md

-# design-portfolio
+# portfolio-2
-Portfolio for all design work.
+Portfolio for design and development work.